Course code: AVI50415

 (information for overseas students is here)

-The Diploma of Aviation (Instrument Rating) is a specialised course for commercial pilots who wish to take their career to the next level.
+The Diploma of Aviation (Instrument Rating) is a specialised course for commercial pilots who wish to take their career to the next level, and for private pilots who wish to expand their skills and ratings.
 The learning and recognition attained through the course provides the technical and non technical skills to fly a multi engine aircraft solely by reference to instruments in a variety of weather conditions.

 The course covers all of the necessary skills, knowledge and experience for the attainment of an Instrument Rating and a Multi Engine Aeroplane Class Rating (MEACR) .
 It provides learning in human factors, basic engineering to be able to operate aircraft systems, planning and conducting an IFR flight and performing instrument departures and arrivals.